 Warnings

 The ‘Warnings’ page lists problems that are probably temporary or suspected to be false positives.
-After a period of time, warnings will be reclassified as broken links …
+Warnings that persist for a long time will usually be reclassified as broken links …

 (Warnings)